sbt/sbt-native-packager/src/sphinx/recipes/deployment.rst

 Deployment
 ==========
 This page shows you how to configure your build to deploy your build universal(zip, tgz, txz), rpm, debian or msi packages.
 For information on docker, please take a look at the docker page.

+.. note:: The deployment settings only add artifacts to your publish task.
+Native packager doesn't provide any
+    functionality for publishing to native repositories.

 Setup publish Task
 ------------------